 First off, I’d like to make one thing clear: Affiliate Marketing is NOT easy money.

 You won’t succeed at it overnight.
 It’s a money-making strategy for the patient and determined.
-And if you really want to get it right, you’ll need to learn a little math.
+And if you really want to get it right, you’ll need to learn a bit of math.

 The 3 Types of Payment Terms

 Whichever payment term you have with a merchant, you can still make plenty of money.
-The key is to optimise your site to produce the results you need.
-Here are the three terms you’ll come across when you register to affiliate programs:
+The key is to optimize your site to produce the results you need.
+Here are the three terms you’ll come across when you register for affiliate programs:

 Pay per Sale: You are paid a percentage of the product sale price after every successful purchase.